 The Issuer might be adversely affected by recent and future changes in the tax legislation and other regulations applicable in Portugal, the EU and other countries in which it operates, as well as by changes of interpretation by the competent tax authorities of legislation and regulation.
-These changes include those that might be introduced in the State Budget Law for 2022.
-It cannot currently be ascertained when and if, and with which contents, a State Budget Law for 2022 will be approved, even if a new government is formed after the parliamentary elections have been held on 30 January 2022.
-The tax implications of these changes for the Issuer may still impact the 2021 financial year as well as subsequent years.
+These changes include those introduced in the State Budget Law for 2021.
+The tax implications of these changes for the Issuer, including any potential liabilities for the 2021 financial year and subsequent years, are currently under analysis.